simonmichael/hledger_site/src/index.md

 It tracks money, investments, cryptocurrencies, time, or any countable commodity, using human-readable **[plain text data](https://plaintextaccounting.org)** that you control.

+You can download one binary and use hledger with nothing else needed;
+or combine it with other tools, like version control, scripts, and LLMs.
-You can enter data with your favorite text editor or a UI, or import data from banks and other places.
+You can enter data with your favorite text editor, or use a UI, or import data from banks and other places.
-You can use just hledger and nothing else, or combine it with other tools, like version control, scripts, and LLMs.

 hledger is Free Software created by [Simon Michael](https://joyful.com) and [contributors](CREDITS.md), supported and improving continuously since its first release in 2007.